bb515/probit/README.md

 Please do not distribute this private repository.

 probit, by Ben Boys (2021), is a lightweight, open-source and high-performance python package for solving ordinal regression problems with Gaussian Processes.
-It is implemented in [Python](https://www.python.org/) and the performance critical parts will be implemented in [Cython](https://cython.org/).
-The plan is that the numpy code will be converted to JAX code.
+It is implemented in [Python](https://www.python.org/).

 probit allows users to write their code in pure Python.
 Simulations are then executed seamlessly using high performance and numerically stable code.